mrthehavok/k8s-observable-rollouts/backlog/tasks/task-7 - CI-CD tests & linting.md

 ## Acceptance Criteria

-- [ ] GitHub Actions workflow is created.
+- [x] GitHub Actions workflow is created.
-- [ ] Pipeline is triggered on pull requests to the main branch.
+- [x] Pipeline is triggered on pull requests to the main branch.
-- [ ] A linting job runs for the FastAPI application code.
+- [x] A linting job runs for the FastAPI application code.
-- [ ] A testing job runs the `pytest` suite for the application.
+- [x] A testing job runs the `pytest` suite for the application.
-- [ ] A `helm lint` job runs for the Helm chart.
+- [x] A `helm lint` job runs for the Helm chart.
-- [ ] The pipeline status (pass/fail) is reported on the pull request.
+- [x] The pipeline status (pass/fail) is reported on the pull request.

 ## Session History

 - 2025-08-11 15:19 UTC: Started work on branch feat/task-7-ci-cd-tests-linting; planned CI workflow for linting (flake8), tests (pytest), and Helm lint.
+- 2025-08-11 15:27 UTC: Added [".github/workflows/ci.yml"](.github/workflows/ci.yml:1) and [".flake8"](.flake8:1); updated statuses in ["task-6"](<backlog/tasks/task-6%20-%20Deploy%20observability%20stack%20(kube-prometheus-stack).md:1>) and this file; committed on branch feat/task-7-ci-cd-tests-linting.

 ## Decisions Made